Donate to Gaza: a devastating humanitarian crisis

 How you can help people in Gaza and affected regions

 If you are in the UK, the best and quickest way to help support people in Gaza and affected areas like Lebanon is to donate to this appeal.
-These donations enable us to respond quickly and help wherever the need is greatest.
+These donations enable us to respond quickly and help people wherever the need is greatest.

-Donate to the Gaza Crisis Appeal
+Donate to the Gaza Crisis appeal

 Where will my money go?